BCNGEEKS/Geekateca/sections/html/html.md

 ### GETTING STARTED WITH HTML

-Every element on HMTL has open content and closing structure.
+Every element on HTML has open content and closing structure.

 #### THE ANATOMY OF AN ELEMENT

-- The opening tag: This consists of the name of the element (in this example, p for paragraph), wrapped in opening and closing angle brackets.
-This opening tag marks where the element begins or starts to take effect.
-In this example, it precedes the start of the paragraph text.
+- The opening tag: it consists of the name of the element (in this example p for paragraph) enclosed in opening and closing angle brackets.
+This opening tag marks where the element begins or takes effect.
+In this example, it precedes the beginning of the paragraph text.
 - The content: This is the content of the element.
-In this example, it is the paragraph text.
+In this example, it is the text of the paragraph.
-- The closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.
-This marks where the element ends.
-Failing to include a closing tag is a common beginner error that can produce peculiar results.
+- The closing tag: this is the same as the opening tag, except that it contains a slash before the element name.
+This marks the end of the element.
+The absence of a closing tag is a common beginner's mistake that can lead to strange results.

 <!-- end of the list -->